daviddalpiaz/bsl/nonparametric-regression.md

 This $k$, the number of neighbors, is an example of a **tuning parameter**.
 Instead of being learned from the data, like model parameters such as the $\beta$ coefficients in linear regression, a tuning parameter tells us *how* to learn from data.
 It is user-specified.
 To determine the value of $k$ that should be used, many models are fit to the estimation data, then evaluated on the validation.
 Using the information from the validation data, a value of $k$ is chosen.
 (More on this in a bit.)

-- **Model parameters** are "learned" using the same data that was used to fit the model
+- **Model parameters** are "learned" using the same data that was used to fit the model.
-- **Tuning paremeters** are "chosen" using data not used to fit the model
+- **Tuning parameters** are "chosen" using data not used to fit the model.

 This tuning parameter $k$ also defines the **flexibility** of the model.
-In KNN, a small value of $k$ is a flexible model, while a large value of $k$ is inflexible.
-(Many texts use the term complex instead of flexible.
+In KNN, a small value of $k$ is a flexible model, while a large value of $k$ is inflexible.^[Many texts use the term complex instead of flexible.
 We feel this is confusing as complex is often associated with difficult.
-KNN with $k = 1$ is actually a very simple model to understand, but it is very flexible as defined here.)
+KNN with $k = 1$ is actually a very simple model to understand, but it is very flexible as defined here.]

 Before moving to an example of tuning a KNN model, we will first introduce decision trees.